twisted-fun/beautiful-jekyll/_posts/2018-05-20-step-by-step-ctf-web.md

 <br/>
 - <b>SEARCH</b> searches a directory path for resources.
 <br/>
-- <b>PROPFIND</b> retrieves information about the specifi ed resource, such as author, size, and content type.
+- <b>PROPFIND</b> retrieves information about the specified resource, such as author, size, and content type.
 <br/>
 You can use the OPTIONS method to list the HTTP methods that are permitted in a particular directory or just use <b>devtest</b> tool to make things easier.</p>
 <br/>
 <h4><b>Request & Response:</b></h4>
 <p>Intercept all requests to the server.
-Try to change the relevent http header tags or request params and see how web app responds.</p>
+Try to change the relevant http header tags or request params and see how web app responds.</p>
 <br/>
 <h4><b>LFI/RFI:</b></h4>
 <p>Look for query string or post params (ie page=,url=,lang= etc), which might be including other files into the webpage.